AleHenestroza/ensolvers-challenge/README.md

 Access the application by openning a browser and going to localhost

 The first time you run the app, it will take some time to download all of the required dependencies.
 It can take up to 10 minutes, based on the internet speed.
-Subsequent runs will start much much faster.
+The next times, the app will start much faster.

 ## Note